AUSTIN BRAIN INJURY ATTORNEY: Brain Injury Lawyers

 - Contacting an Austin Brain Injury Attorney

-If you suffer a TBI in Texas, you will want to be quick to contact an experienced Austin brain injury attorney who can help you hold a negligent party accountable and recover all of the financial compensation you are entitled to.
-According to the National Library of Medicine, costs relating to TBI care could be as much as $401,808, and medical care costs for people with TBIs were $4,906 higher on average than costs for people without TBIs.
+If you suffer a TBI in Texas, you may be entitled to compensation.
+You will want to be quick to contact an experienced Austin brain injury attorney who can help you to file a brain injury lawsuit.
+A skilled brain injury lawyer will also help you to hold a negligent party accountable and receive the compensation you are entitled to.
+According to the National Library of Medicine, past and future medical attention costs relating to TBI care in the state of Texas could be as much as $401,808, and medical care costs for people with TBIs were $4,906 higher on average than costs for people without TBIs.

-A brain injury is usually classified as either being traumatic or non-traumatic, and injuries are further classified as being either mild, moderate, or severe.
+A brain injury is usually classified as either being traumatic or non-traumatic, and injuries are further classified as being either mild brain injury, moderate, or severe.
 Most brain injuries are the result of some kind of violent blow to a person’s head, although there can also be cases in which objects may penetrate brain tissue.

 Common causes of TBIs include, but are not limited to: